-There are currently no requirements regarding provision of changing rooms, showers, or other end-of-trip amenities.
+There are currently no zoning code requirements regarding provision of changing rooms, showers, or other end-of-trip amenities.

-Consider encouraging or requiring end-of-trip amenities as appropriate in new development, particularly in large office buildings.
+Conduct a zoning study to consider modifications to the zoning code that would require or encourage Consider encouraging or requiring end-of-trip amenities as appropriate in new development, particularly in large office buildings.